phrase/react-intl-phraseapp/README.md

 npm test
 ```

+## :white_check_mark: Commits & Pull Requests

+We welcome anyone who wants to contribute to our codebase, so if you notice something, feel free to open a Pull Request!
+However, we ask that you please use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for your commit messages and titles when opening a Pull Request.

+Example: `chore: Update README`

-## :exclamation: Issues, Questions, Support
+## :question: Issues, Questions, Support

-Please use [GitHub issues](https://github.com/phrase/react-intl-phraseapp/issues) to share the problem, and we will do our best to answer any questions or to support you in finding a solution.
+Please use [GitHub issues](https://github.com/phrase/react-intl-phraseapp/issues) to share your problem, and we will do our best to answer any questions or to support you in finding a solution.

 ## :memo: Changelog